dustinpfister/videoground/README.md

 ﻿# Videoground

-I wanted to a make tool for creating videos using mainly electronjs, threejs, and a whole lot of vanilla javaScript code of my own to create video projects.
-VideoGround is then the project that I came up with that I use to make videos that I post to my [javaweaver Youtube channel](https://www.youtube.com/user/javaweaver).
+I wanted to a make tool for creating videos using electronjs, threejs, and a whole lot of vanilla javaScript code to create video projects.
+VideoGround is then the project that I came up with that I use to make videos that I post to my [javaweaver Youtube channel](https://www.youtube.com/user/javaweaver) that I also embed into [my blog posts on threejs](https://dustinpfister.github.io/categories/three-js/).
 So you can check out the channel if you would like to see what some content looks like using this tool.

 <div align="center">
       <a href="https://www.youtube.com/watch?v=Mq37hBHx-Qc">